KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## LifeChurch

 In the theory of Software is Eating the World, LifeChurch is the young, agile tech startup threatening the slower-moving, large-scale, established incumbent organization, which happens to be the United Methodist Church.
 Yes, the list of organizations that previously had no connection to software at all, but are now being "eaten by software" not includes religious organizations.
-Before you aregue that religious organizations are not competing against each other, Pew Religion actually classifies the religions marketplace as a highly-competitive marketplace.
+Before you aregue that religious organizations are not competing against each other, [Pew Religious Landscape Survey](http://religions.pewforum.org/reports) refers the religious marketplace as "very competitive," due to the constant flux of people.

 LifeChurch bootstrapped by a few techies (it actually was).